dhiemaz/syiar-islam/content/posts/post-7.md

 Examples of applying the difficult removal (al-Haraj)

-1) Al-Maradh (illness).
+#### 1)  Al-Maradh (illness).

 Muslims believe in God's wisdom in the problems that people experience in life including sickness.
 Allah's Messenger (ﷺ)  spoke of the reward one can gain by exercising patience when tested by afflictions such as illness.
 He says:

-“There is nothing that touches a Muslim, whether tired, sick, stressed, sad, dangerous or troubled, even (thorns) that stab him, but Allah will erase some of his sins because of it.” – Al-Bukhari
+_“There is nothing that touches a Muslim, whether tired, sick, stressed, sad, dangerous or troubled, even (thorns) that stab him, but Allah will erase some of his sins because of it.”_ – Al-Bukhari

 Given the weaknesses that prevent a person from adhering to the rules of Sharia during illness, Islam relieves the sick of certain obligations.
 For example:
 `Imran ibn Husain (may Allah be pleased with him) said: had piles, so I asked the Prophet (ﷺ) about the prayer.
-He said, "Pray while standing and if you can't, pray while sitting and if you cannot do even that, then pray Lying on your side." - Sahih al-Bukhari 1117
+He said, _"Pray while standing and if you can't, pray while sitting and if you cannot do even that, then pray Lying on your side."_ (Sahih al-Bukhari 1117)

-2) As-safar (Travel).
+#### 2) As-safar (Travel).

 Traveling is a part of human life.
 People travel for Hajj, `Umrah, business, family visits, recreation, and so on.

 Abu Hurairah (May Allah be pleased with him) reported:
-The Messenger of Allah (ﷺ) said, "Traveling is a torment because it deprives a traveller of his food, drink and sleep.
-So when one of you has accomplished his purpose of journey, let him return home quickly." – Riyad as-Salihin 984
+The Messenger of Allah (ﷺ) said, _"Traveling is a torment because it deprives a traveller of his food, drink and sleep.
+So when one of you has accomplished his purpose of journey, let him return home quickly."_ (Riyad as-Salihin 984)
 When people are traveling, they get relief (rukhsah) in prayer in the form of reducing the quantity of work (Takhfif tanqish).

-3) An-Nisyan (Forgetfulness).
+#### 3) An-Nisyan (Forgetfulness).

 Humans are not perfect, humans have a forgetful nature and because forgetting is a human nature, mistakes, oversights, even violations committed because of forgetting, are not recorded as a sin.
 Even though this is related to the worship of Allah Ta’ala.
 On the authority of Ibn Abbas (may Allah be pleased with him), that The Messenger of Allah (ﷺ) said :

-“Verily Allah has pardoned [or been lenient with] for me my ummah: their mistakes, their forgetfulness, and that which they have been forced to do under duress.” – Hadith 39, 40 Hadith an-Nawawi
+_“Verily Allah has pardoned [or been lenient with] for me my ummah: their mistakes, their forgetfulness, and that which they have been forced to do under duress.”_ (Hadith 39, 40 Hadith an-Nawawi)

-The Prophet (ﷺ) said, "If anyone forgets a prayer he should pray that prayer when he remembers it.
-There is no expiation except to pray the same." – Sahih al-Bukhari 597
+The Prophet (ﷺ) said, _"If anyone forgets a prayer he should pray that prayer when he remembers it.
+There is no expiation except to pray the same."_ (Sahih al-Bukhari 597)

-Abu Hurayrah (may Allah be pleased with him) reported that The Prophet (ﷺ) said: "Whoever forgets that he is fasting and eats or drinks, let him complete his fast, for it was Allah who fed him and gave him to drink." – al-Bukhari and Muslim
+Abu Hurayrah (may Allah be pleased with him) reported that The Prophet (ﷺ) said: _"Whoever forgets that he is fasting and eats or drinks, let him complete his fast, for it was Allah who fed him and gave him to drink."_ (al-Bukhari and Muslim)

-6) Al-jahl (Ignorance).
+#### 6) Al-jahl (Ignorance).

 If a person is ignorant of Islamic matters, he is not subject to punishment if he does not act according to Islamic teachings.
 Yes, the basics of Islam should be known by all Muslims, but factors such as age, being a recent convert, or living in an area where there is no adequate Islamic learning are all taken into consideration and fall under the term ignorance.